ADM says to focus on organic growth after acquisitions

 "With this level of acquisitions we have had, I don't think you will see ADM being a very aggressive M&A investor over the next few years," Ismael Roig, Europe, Middle East and Africa President Archer Daniels Midland Co ADM.N told the Global Grain conference in Geneva.

+One of the biggest was the takeover of French animal nutrition business Neovia for 1.54 billion euros ($1.73 billion) this year as part of the U.S. farm giant's strategy to expand in the fast-growing animal nutrition sector.

+"There's a significant amount of opportunity across all of the commodity streams at low level sophistications or high level sophistications to add a significant amount of margin and that's how we are thinking about the strategy going forward," he said.

-(Reporting by Sybille de la Hamaide and Emma Farge, editing by Louise Havens)
+(Reporting by Sybille de la Hamaide and Emma Farge, editing by Louise Heavens and Chizu Nomiyama)

 ((emma.farge@thomsonreuters.com;))